Paidagogos/datasciencecoursera2015/README.md

 # datasciencecoursera2015
-This is a test-repo for the course The Data Scientist's Toolbox create 2015 for the Signature Course
+This is a test-repo for the course The Data Scientist's Toolbox created 2015 for the Signature Course